19hours/sg-statutes/Acts/Environmental Public Health Act.md

 ### Appointment of Director-General and authorised officers

-3\.—(1) The Minister may, by notification in theGazette, appoint any person to be the Director-General of Public Health who shall be responsible for the administration of this Act and any other written law, subject to the general or special directions of the Minister.
+3\.—(1) The Minister may, by notification in theGazette, appoint any person to be the Director-General of Public Health who shall be responsible for the administration of this Act except where expressly provided otherwise, subject to the general or special directions of the Minister.

 [4/2002]

+[Act 11 of 2019 wef 01/04/2019]

 (2) The Director-General may in writing appoint any of the following persons to be an authorised officer for the purposes of this Act: